ABOUT THE SERIES

 The three began to pad cautiously down the hill, heading in Tadeo's direction.

-She moved by instinct, setting down the torch, then reaching slowly for her quiver so as not to draw any eyes.
+She moved by instinct, setting down the torch and reaching slowly for her quiver so as to not draw any eyes.
 There was no conscious decision.

 Death was the least she would risk for Tadeo.